Budgeting for a Down Payment

 That way, you’ll understand the terms, the questions to ask and the steps you’ll take along the way to walking through the front door of your very own home.

-Here are three things to know about buying a house:
+Here are four things to know about buying a house:

 1. START SAVING FOR YOUR DOWN PAYMENT NOW